andrewpmilne/project-five-golf-data-analytics/README.md

 - Target development strategies specific to each cluster to help players improve their overall ranking potential.

 **Model success metrics:**
-- The clusters must show **clear separation** between groups (e.g., measured by silhouette score).
+- The clusters must show clear separation between groups (e.g., measured by silhouette score).
-- Each cluster should demonstrate **meaningful differences** in average performance statistics across strokes gained categories.
+- Each cluster should demonstrate meaningful differences in average performance statistics across strokes gained categories.

 **Model output:**
-The model will output a **cluster assignment** for each player, indicating their performance group, along with **summary statistics** (average strokes gained per category) for each cluster.
+The model will output a cluster assignment for each player, indicating their performance group, along with summary statistics (average strokes gained per category) for each cluster.
 These clusters will be visualised using 2D or 3D plots to make interpretation straightforward for coaches.

 **Heuristics:**
 Currently, performance analysis is often conducted on an individual basis or using simple averages.
-Clustering will allow for **data-driven analysis**, helping coaches to identify which players are most similar to elite performers and which specific areas need targeted improvement.
+Clustering will allow for data-driven analysis, helping coaches to identify which players are most similar to elite performers and which specific areas need targeted improvement.

 **Training Data:**
 The training data will use the same strokes gained and tournament performance dataset as the classification model.
-- **Target:** None (unsupervised learning).
+- Target: None (unsupervised learning).
-- **Features:** Strokes gained metrics (Driving, Approach Play, Around the Green, Putting).
+- Features: Strokes gained metrics (Driving, Approach Play, Around the Green, Putting).

 ## Dashboard Design (Streamlit App User Interface)